VISUAL ARTS CLASSES

 OH MY GOUACHE!

 Explore using the gouache painting medium in this 4 session class.
-Discover the variability and interesting characteristics of gouache.
+Discover the variability and interesting characteristics of gouache, a versatile opaque painting medium often compared to a cross between watercolors and acrylics.
 Class is designed for beginners, ages 14+.
 Supplies provided by instructor.

 2021 Education programs sponsored by